 One thing is for certain, if you choose to embark on this journey into becoming a land owner, you will quickly realize that "journey's end" is an ever moving target.
 We bought 10 acres.
 To the average person this might seem like a fairly decent parcel of land - practically a small farm in fact!
 But to the seasoned farmer it represents a pitifully small acreage with limited income earning potential.
 And small acreages demand careful stewardship to maintain maximum productivity.

 Looking at our land from a horse farm perspective, our primary crop is grass (I'll go into that more in my next post).
 However, horse boarders aren't just content to have pasture turn out for their horses, they also need a place to ride.
 This was the challenge we now faced, "How do we create a riding arena that can be used year round, even through Oregon's wet winters?"
-Building an indoor arena was so far out of the question it didn't even feature, but a small all weather arena - that was something we could conceivably accomplish.
+Building an indoor arena was so far out of the question it didn't even feature, but a small all-weather arena - that was something we could conceivably accomplish.

 The property already had a huge level carpark in front of the barn that had been graded, compacted and covered with 3/4 minus stone (not quite sure what the previous owners were thinking, but hey, we weren't complaining!).
 This meant that we had a pre existing foundation to build on.
 We did this by hiring a contractor to lay down 3 inches of 1/4 minus crushed gravel.
-We then pulled out all the old railway sleepers that had randomly been used as fence posts all over the farm and used them to measure out and enclose a 20X40 meter dressage arena (yes, there were that many!).
-The plan was to ride on this surface through the winter, allowing the stone time to settle and compact, before adding a final layer of sand/rubber mix.
+We then pulled out the old railway sleepers that had randomly been used as fence posts all over the farm and used them to measure out and enclose a 20X40 meter dressage arena (yes, there were that many!).
+The plan was to ride on this surface through the winter, allowing the stone time to settle and compact, before adding a final layer of river sand.